 Each server maintains a queue of mappings, which always contains at least one mapping.
-In the case of n redistributions in progress with mappings $M_1 \dots M_n$ and authoritative mapping $M_0$ , a server's queue contains all these mappings in the order $M_0, M_1, \dots, M_n$ .
+In the case of n redistributions in progress with mappings $M_1 \ldots M_n$ and authoritative mapping M_0 , a server's queue contains all these mappings in the order M_0, M_1, \ldots, M_n .
 The mapping at the head of the queue is always the authoritative mapping as known by the server.
-The rest are mappings associated with the redistributions $R_1, R_2, \dots, R_n$ that are currently in progress.
+The rest are mappings associated with the redistributions R_1, R_2, \ldots, R_n that are currently in progress.

-A server that has relocated all records for redistribution $R_1$ can start carrying out the record relocation for the next redistribution $R_2$ before all other servers have completed redistribution $R_1$ .
-However, the server does not remove either mapping $M_0$ or $M_1$ from its local queue of mappings.
-The authoritative mapping as known to the server (i.e., $M_0$ ) is removed from the server's queue only upon receiving a notification from the configuration service stating that redistribution $R_1$ has been completed by all servers.
-At this point, the server discards $M_0$ and replaces it by $M_1$ , which becomes the new authoritative mapping.
+A server that has relocated all records for redistribution R_1 can start carrying out the record relocation for the next redistribution R_2 before all other servers have completed redistribution R_1 .
+However, the server does not remove either mapping M_0 or M_1 from its local queue of mappings.
+The authoritative mapping as known to the server (i.e., M_0) is removed from the server's queue only upon receiving a notification from the configuration service stating that redistribution R_1 has been completed by all servers.
+At this point, the server discards M_0 and replaces it by M_1 , which becomes the new authoritative mapping.